Country Music’s “Geo-cultural” Origins

 Publications

 “The Market.”
 In Sound Judgment: The Science and Practice of Valuing Music Performance, edited by George Waddell and Aaron Williamon.
-Oxford: Oxford University Press. in preparation
+Oxford: Oxford University Press.
+In press; expected Fall 2026.

 2022.
 “A Double-Edged Sword: Industry Data and the Construction of Country Music Narratives.”
 In Whose Country Music?
 Genre, Identity, and Belonging in Twenty-first Century Country Music, edited by Paula J. Bishop and Jada Watson (55-72).
 Cambridge: Cambridge University Press.